Lundy; dreamy island isolation

 Day-trippers have 3 hours to enjoy on Lundy before the boat heads back.

 Lundy has the atmosphere of a small, friendly island…. which is beautifully rustic and unpretentious.
 There’s no news.
 No phone signal.
 Very limited internet (you’re fined if you’re caught on your phone in the pub).
 All electricity is switched off at 11pm.
 All water is filtered rain water.
-It’s a liberating feeling of isolation, much like when visiting Bryher Island.
+It’s a liberating feeling of simplicity, much like when visiting Bryher Island.

 Things to do on Lundy;